Margarita-Simeonova/first_steps_in_coding/README.md

  4. Percentage – a real number
 Output:

-To print a number to the console:
+Print a number to the console:

  • the liters of water that the aquarium will collect.